AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 You will get a granular Layer 7 visibility that allows you to get a good understanding of how the egress traffic has been consumed and also allows you to help make decisions on how to potentially optimize that.

-## 8. ZTNA - Zero Trust Network Architecture
+## 8. ZTNA - Zero Trust Network Access

 Now we have enabled the `Zero Trust Network Access` approach, denying everything at the very bottom of the DCF rules list.